eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 The trust framework for the Proof of Age attestation is based on trusted lists developed and operated pursuant to Article 22 of the eIDAS Regulation.
 The trusted lists are available on the [eIDAS Dashboard](https://eidas.ec.europa.eu/efda/home).
-Proof of Age attestation Providers should be either qualified or non-qualified trust service providers and they should be published in a trusted list that is made available to the eIDAS Dashboard.
+Proof of Age Attestation Providers should be either qualified or non-qualified trust service providers and they should be published in a trusted list that is made available to the eIDAS Dashboard.
 Their publication should follow the requirements laid out in Implementing Regulation 2015/1505, and the Trust Anchor defined therein (Service Digital Identifier) should be used by Relying Parties to validate the